daitangio/oracle-autocomplete/README.md

 oracle-autocomplete
 ===================

-A set of scripts to enable readline on sqlplus with smart autocomplete
+A set of scripts to enable readline on sqlplus with smart autocomplete.
+This work si based on previous work listed in the Credits section.
+We have added the ability to do specific completition based on specific connetion.

 How to use it